deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 He followed the second trail until it intersected the paved road and, rather than hanging a right and walking down to the lake shore as the trail signs directed, instead crossed straight over and plunged on into the woods.

-The ecological calamity that the Cimbrean Reclamation Project insisted on calling "The Terran Microbe Action Zone" (and which the colonists knew rather less formally as “The Skidmark”) hadn't ever reached out this far, and so none of the native flora had been felled.
+The ecological calamity that the Cimbrean Reclamation Project insisted on calling "The Terran Microbe Action Zone" (and which the colonists knew rather less formally as "The Skidmark") hadn't ever reached out this far, and so none of the native flora had been felled.
 It was still being steadily and relentlessly choked out by the Earthling imports, but that was all part of the plan.
 First had come logging everything within ten kilometers of the Zone, replanting and populating with species imported from Earth, and that was it.
 The natural aggressiveness and biological advantage of Deathworld life was being left to do the rest.

 The result was a confused boundary zone where imported broadleaf trees gave way to a tangle of Earth and Cimbrean flora, the latter steadily dying back as the former out-grew them, shaded them over, guzzled the soil nutrients and, in a lot of cases, parasitized them.